Protecting the Great Lakes

 Our Great Lakes Local Action Fund is supporting community projects that protect and restore coastal, shoreline and nearshore areas of the Great Lakes.

-The second round of the Great Lakes Local Action Fund invested nearly $1.8 million in 36 projects to protect and improve the health of the Great Lakes and their connecting rivers, which have social and/or economic benefits to local communities.
+For the third round of the Great Lakes Local Action Fund, almost $1.8 million was invested in 27 projects to protect and improve the health of the Great Lakes and their connecting rivers, which have social and or economic benefits to local communities.

 Setting clear targets